strohs/memeify/README.md

 to build the memeify lambda jar file, cd into the project root directory and run the following maven command
     - `mvn clean package -pl memeify-lambda`
     - the jar artifact will be built and then saved at `memeify-lambda/target/memeify-lambda-0.1.jar`

+### Copy the lambda .jar file and Cloudformation to an S3 bucket
+- copy the `memeify-lambda-0.1.jar` file and the CloudFormation [template](aws/memeify-template.yaml) file to an s3 bucket of your choosing.
+This bucket is used as a staging area so that CloudFormation can find and deploy the lambda function

 ### Deploying to AWS
 Deploy Steps: